History of France: Rise of the monarchy

 Under King Philip I, the kingdom enjoyed a modest recovery during his extraordinarily long reign (1060–1108).
-His reign also saw the launch of the First Crusade to regain the Holy Land, which heavily involved his family although he personally did not support the expedition.
+His reign also saw the launch of the First Crusade to regain the Holy Land.
 It is from Louis VI (reigned 1108–37) onward that royal authority became more accepted.
-Louis VI was more a soldier and warmongering king than a scholar.
-The way the king raised money from his vassals made him quite unpopular; he was described as greedy and ambitious and that is corroborated by records of the time.
+Louis was more a soldier and warmongering king than a scholar.
+The way the king raised money from his vassals made him quite unpopular; he was described as greedy and ambitious.
 His regular attacks on his vassals, although damaging the royal image, reinforced the royal power.
 From 1127 onward Louis had the assistance of a skilled religious statesman, Abbot Suger.
-The abbot was the son of a minor family of knights, but his political advice was extremely valuable to the king.
 Louis VI successfully defeated, both military and politically, many of the robber barons.
-Louis VI frequently summoned his vassals to the court, and those who did not show up often had their land possessions confiscated and military campaigns mounted against them.
-This drastic policy clearly imposed some royal authority on Paris and its surrounding areas.
 When Louis VI died in 1137, much progress had been made towards strengthening Capetian authority.

 Thanks to Abbot Suger's political advice, King Louis VII (junior king 1131–37, senior king 1137–80) enjoyed greater moral authority over France than his predecessors.
 Powerful vassals paid homage to the French king.
 Abbot Suger arranged the 1137 marriage between Louis VII and Eleanor of Aquitaine in Bordeaux, which made Louis VII Duke of Aquitaine and gave him considerable power.
-However, the couple disagreed over the burning of more than a thousand people in Vitry during the conflict against the Count of Champagne.

-King Louis VII was deeply horrified by the event and sought penitence by going to the Holy Land.
-He later involved the Kingdom of France in the Second Crusade but his relationship with Eleanor did not improve.
-The marriage was ultimately annulled by the pope and Eleanor soon married the Duke of Normandy — Henry Fitzempress, who would become King of England as Henry II two years later.
-Louis VII was once a very powerful monarch and was now facing a much stronger vassal, who was his equal as King of England and his strongest prince as Duke of Normandy and Aquitaine.
+The marriage was ultimately annulled and Eleanor soon married the Duke of Normandy — Henry Fitzempress, who would become King of England two years later.

-Abbot Suger's vision of construction became what is now known as Gothic architecture.
-This style became standard for most European cathedrals built in the late Middle Ages.